Meet our instructors

 MCAT: 525

-Srikar has been teaching since 2022.
+Srikar has been teaching since 2021.
 He loves working closely with students to help them understand their strengths and weaknesses, ultimately working with them to resolve their problems and achieve their goals.
 His favorite part is when a student finally understands something they were confused about, and can now apply their newfound knowledge to broader questions.
 Srikar got a perfect 132 on Bio/Biochem and Psych/Soc.
-He is taking a gap year while applying to medical school.
+He is currently at the University of Virginia for medical school.
 In his spare time, he likes to listen to music, explore new restaurants, and spend time with friends.

 -